On the $\ell$-adic Fourier transform and the determinant of the middle convolution: Local Fourier transform and local monodromy of the middle convolution.

-The category of smooth $\bQl$-sheaves on $\eta$ (which may be seen as the category of $\bQl$-representations of finite rank of $G,$ cf. \cite{Laumon},~Rem.~2.1.2.1) and is denoted $\cG.$ Similarly we define the category $\cG'$ of smooth sheaves on $\eta'.$ For $V\in \ob \cG,$ denote by $V_!$ the extension by zero to $T,$ similarly for $V'\in \cG'.$ The subcategory of $\cG,$ resp. $\cG',$ formed by objects whose inertial slopes are in $[0,1[$ are denoted $\cG_{[0,1[},$ resp. $\cG'_{[0,1[},$ cf.~\cite{Laumon}, Section~2.1.
+The category of smooth $\bQl$-sheaves on $\eta$ (which will be identified with the category of continuous $\bQl$-representations of finite rank of $G$ via the fibre functor in $\bar{\eta},$ cf. \cite{Laumon},~Rem.~2.1.2.1) is denoted $\cG.$ Similarly we define the category $\cG'$ of smooth sheaves on $\eta'.$ For $V\in \ob \cG,$ denote by $ V_!$ the extension by zero to $T,$ similarly for $V'\in \cG'.$ The subcategory of $\cG,$ resp. $\cG',$ formed by objects whose inertial slopes are in $[0,1[$ are denoted $\cG_{[0,1[},$ resp. $\cG'_{[0,1[},$ cf.~\cite{Laumon}, Section~2.1.
 Recall that an object of $\cG$ is tamely ramified if and only if it is pure of slope $0$ (loc.cit., 2.1.4).
-If $V$ (resp. $V'$) is an object of $\cG$ (resp. of $\cG'$) then its extension by zero to $T$ (resp. $T'$) is denoted $V_!$ (resp. $V'_!$).\\
+If $V$ (resp. $V'$) is an object of $\cG$ (resp. of $\cG'$) then its extension by zero to $T$ (resp. $T'$) is denoted $ V_!$ (resp. $V'_!$).\\